 Create specific lists of content that need to be included, and update the original list whenever things change.
 For example, a magazine needs an editorial lineup, including the articles, feature story and related artwork.
 You might also include some general direction or inspiration for the art style and visual messaging.

 Don’t underestimate the importance of a schedule – even a tentative one.
 Remember that draft versions of the final assets may have blank spaces waiting for information to be filled in.
 You will also need time to review in-progress pieces, and the creative team will need time to make any revisions.
-Build this review and editing period into your schedule, as rush fees and change fees can cost you.
-(Not to mention, the risk of errors increases when you have less time.)
+Build this review and editing period into your schedule, as rush fees and change fees can cost you BIG (not to mention, the risk of errors increases when you have less time).

 Your schedule should also be realistic.
-Setting smaller deadlines and check-in points helps keep you on track.
-Many projects will get pushed off forever – with costs and stress involved – without setting clear timing and reasons for that timing.
+Setting smaller deadlines and check-in points will help to keep you on track.
+Many projects will get pushed off forever – with costs and stress involved – if you do not set a schedule and provide reasoning for your schedule.
 Get specific about when you have scheduling flexibility and when you have firm dates you need to stick with.

 Oh, and schedules aren’t just for the creative team!
 Include deadlines for tasks you are responsible for, such as sending copy or giving final approval.

 A project never starts with perfect information.
 It’s a process.
-There will be more questions, so leave room on your brief for creative to ask them.
+There will be more questions, so leave room on your brief for your designer or creative team to ask them.
 If there are questions at the beginning that need to be explored, let your design team know; they may be able to help provide guidance.